 Our empirical findings are consistent with these expectations.
-Using district-level electoral data from the 1871 legislative elections of the German Empire, we find that geographical exposure to the Black Death strongly predicts the percentage of the vote won by the Conservative Party.
-Moreover, we find that the Black Death created the societal conditions in which the Conservative Party was likely to thrive.
+Using district-level electoral data from the 1871 legislative elections of the German Empire, we find that geographical exposure to the Black Death is strongly and negatively related to the percentage of the vote won by the Conservative Party.
+Moreover, we find that areas least affected by the Black Death were those characterized by societal conditions in which the Conservative Party was likely to thrive.
 In particular, we find that landholding inequality in the late 19th century was significantly greater in areas with mild exposure to the Black Death than in areas where it had a profound impact.

 Additionally, we evaluate our claims about the proximate impact of the Black Death using outcomes from the pre-1517 (Protestant Reformation) period.
 We show that the intensity of Black Death exposure was positively associated with subsequent changes in political development.
 Specifically, we demonstrate that areas hit hard by the Black Death were more likely to experience the introduction of local participative elections from 1300 (pre-Black Death) to 1500 (post-Black Death) than areas that were not similarly affected.
-These findings give us confidence that the Black Death encouraged the development of distinctive regional political traditions that shaped political behavior in the long run.
+This give us confidence that the Black Death encouraged the development of distinctive regional political traditions that shaped political behavior in the long run.